 The two options are:

 IRS REWARD: The first option requires the IRS to pay you a whistleblower reward of 15% to 30% of the amount collected based upon the information you provided.
 However the tax, penalties and interest must be over Two Million Dollars ($2,000,000) to qualify for this large IRS reward.
 If the tax, penalty and interest is less than $2,000.000 the reward will be limited to a maximum of 15% and will be at the discretion of the IRS.
-To claim a reward you can submit a Form 211 “award claim form” to the IRS in which you provide “specific” information to the IRS that will help them detect an underpayment of tax.
+To claim a reward you can submit a Form 211 “award claim form” to the IRS in which you provide “specific and credible” information to the IRS that will help them detect an underpayment of tax.
 If in fact they collect tax, penalty and interest based upon the information provided by you then you will be eligible for a Whistleblower Award.
 Claiming an award cannot be done anonymously, but a Tax Whistleblower attorney can protect your identity throughout this process.

 A well put together claim may provide you with an IRS reward whether you report tax fraud, tax evasion, estate tax evasion, gift tax evasion, corporate tax fraud, unrecognized tax benefits, abusive tax shelters, offshore tax evasion, tax shelter promoters, tax exempt bonds fraud, tax return preparer fraud, Bitcoin tax evasion, tribal sector tax fraud, uncertain tax positions, or even math errors.
 The IRS Whistleblower Program applies to any underpayment of tax for which you provide information.